tirusew-7/Sepsis-Prediction-API-with-FastAPI/README.md

 - Insurance (N/A): Binary variable indicating whether a patient holds a valid insurance card.
 - Sepssis (Target): The target variable indicating whether a patient in the Intensive Care Unit (ICU) will develop sepsis (Positive) or not (Negative).

+#### More on Variables

+The features (independent variables) in this dataset describe various physiological and clinical measurements of patients in the Intensive Care Unit (ICU), as well as demographic information.
+Here's an explanation of each feature:

+PRG (Attribute1 - Plasma glucose level): This feature represents the level of glucose in the patient's plasma.
+Glucose levels are often monitored in medical settings as they can indicate conditions such as diabetes or stress response.

+PL (Attribute 2 - Blood Work Result-1 in mu U/ml): This feature likely represents the results of a specific blood test, measured in milliunits per milliliter (mu U/ml).

+PR (Attribute 3 - Blood Pressure in mm Hg): This feature represents the patient's blood pressure, measured in millimeters of mercury (mm Hg).
+Blood pressure is a crucial indicator of cardiovascular health and can help identify conditions such as hypertension or hypotension.

+SK (Attribute 4 - Blood Work Result-2 in mm): Similar to Attribute 2, this likely represents another blood test result, but the specific test is not specified.
+It is measured in millimeters (mm).

+TS (Attribute 5 - Blood Work Result-3 in mu U/ml): Another blood test result, measured in milliunits per milliliter (mu U/ml).

+M11 (Attribute 6 - Body mass index): This feature represents the patient's body mass index (BMI), calculated as weight in kilograms divided by the square of height in meters.
+BMI is commonly used to assess whether a person has a healthy body weight relative to their height.

+BD2 (Attribute 7 - Blood Work Result-4 in mu U/ml): Yet another blood test result, measured in milliunits per milliliter (mu U/ml).

+Age (Attribute 8 - Patient's age in years): This feature indicates the age of the patient in years.
+Age can be an important factor in assessing overall health and susceptibility to certain conditions.

+Insurance (N/A - Binary variable indicating whether a patient holds a valid insurance card): This binary variable indicates whether the patient holds a valid insurance card, which may be relevant for healthcare access and coverage.

+The target variable, labeled "Sepsis," indicates whether a patient in the ICU will develop sepsis or not.
+Sepsis is a severe medical condition caused by the body's overwhelming response to an infection.
+It can lead to tissue damage, organ failure, and death if not treated promptly.
+The target variable is binary, with "Positive" indicating the patient will develop sepsis and "Negative" indicating they will not.
+Predicting sepsis development is crucial for timely intervention and improving patient outcomes in the ICU.

 ### 1.3.
 Hypotheses

 1. **Plasma Glucose Levels and Sepsis:**